afshinator/OdinRailsStudyGroup/week4-transcript.md

 rp = RestPinger.new({ :rails => true, :verb => 'DELETE', :host => "http://blackwater-bay-rails-75387.usw1.nitrousbox.com/", :prefix => "posts",  :id => "2"} )
 ```

   **422 Unprocessable Entity**!
-422 is returned by the Rails ActionController by default when a POST doesn't contain a key, used to prevent **CSRF** - Cross-Site Request Forgery attacks.
+422 is returned by the Rails ActionController by default when a POST doesn't contain a key, this is used to prevent **CSRF** - Cross-Site Request Forgery attacks.

   To find out more about how you can get by this feature and hack your way into the heart of a Rails app, check out [WTF is 422?](http://blog.ethanvizitei.com/2008/04/wtf-is-422.html)!

+  For a good one-hour summary of website security issues, especially in the context of Rails, I'm once again recommending this [video with Yehuda K. on Why Rails is Hard](https://www.youtube.com/watch?v=2Ex8EEv-WPs).

-  BTW, this project was a scaled down version of Websniffer, above.
+  *BTW, if you didn't notice,* this project turned into a scaled down version of Websniffer, above.

 ### Hartl's Tutorial - [Chapter 3](http://ruby.railstutorial.org/chapters/static-pages#top) Misc points of interest

 - Chock full of good stuff.
-We're just at the beginning of the tutorial but there's a bunch of good stuff here.
-Some of this stuff may not seem to be interesting or relevant but I think it'll definitely come up at some point in your Rails endeavours.
+We're just at the beginning of the tutorial but there's already a variety of points we can hit on.
+Some of this stuff may not seem to be interesting or relevant right now but I think it'll definitely come up at some point in your Rails endeavours.

 - *(Listing 3.1)* **The Gemfile** - Notice he locks down the version numbers so as to avoid incompatibilities between newest versions.

-  + I'm going with **Rails 4.0.2** and **Ruby 2.0.0** as per current Nitrous.io defaults;  and Hartl's versions for RSpec, sqlite3, pg, rails_12factor (test & production groups); let's see if I encounter any problems along the way...
+  + Btw, I went with **Rails 4.0.2** and **Ruby 2.0.0** as per current Nitrous.io defaults;  and I used Hartl's versions for RSpec, sqlite3, pg, rails_12factor (test & production groups); we'll see if I encounter any problems along the way...

   + What is **rails_12factor**?
-A gem for static assets, required for Heroku deployment
+A gem for static assets, required for Heroku deployment.

-- *Advice:* Look into **RVM** if you want to have multiple vers of Ruby on your box and be able to switch between them painlessly.
+- **RVM** comes up; look into it when you want/need to have multiple vers of Ruby on your box and be able to switch between them painlessly.

 - The first time, he **bundle installs** like so: ```bundle install --without production``` to not install production gems.
 After 1st time, it remembers that option for future ```bundles install``` invocations.